-Razer’s BlackShark V2 series has some of the best affordable gaming headsets right now, but it’s the V2 Pro that really shines, showcasing its great sound quality and game-specific audio customizations (via the app) while keeping things wireless.
+Razer’s BlackShark V2 series has some of the best affordable gaming headsets right now.
+It’s the V2 Pro that really shines, showcasing its great sound quality and game-specific audio customizations (via the app) while keeping things wireless.
 Depending on the size of your home, you can step away from your PC and grab a snack or drink without needing to take it off and put it back on again.

-For added versatility, Razer also gave it a 3.5mm audio cable – just in case a USB port isn’t on hand – and a great battery life so you wouldn’t need to charge after every game.
-Finally, because it’s on the lighter side and has a solid black design (not counting the neon-green Razer logo on the earcups), you won’t hesitate taking these with you on the plane or the train.
+For added versatility, Razer also provided a 3.5mm audio cable – just in case a USB port isn’t on hand – and a great battery life, so you wouldn’t need to charge after every game.
+Finally, because it’s on the lighter side and has a solid black design (not counting the neon-green Razer logo on the earcups), you won’t hesitate to take these with you on the plane or the train.

-Read the full review: Razer BlackShark V2 Pro
+Read our full Razer BlackShark V2 Pro review

-SteelSeries’s Arctis headsets are some of the best sounding gaming headsets, touting near-audiophile sound quality that makes them just as good for listening to music as they are for gaming.
+SteelSeries’s Arctis headsets are some of the best-sounding gaming headsets, touting near-audiophile sound quality that makes them just as good for listening to music alongside gaming.
 The Arctis 9 Wireless doesn’t fall far from the tree, despite missing the Arctis Pro’s dedicated DAC.
-This cableless headset delivers clean detailed sound, which is even more impressive when you realize you're only wirelessly connected.
+This cableless headset delivers clean, detailed sound.

-Read the full review: SteelSeries Arctis 9 Wireless
+Read our full SteelSeries Arctis 9 Wireless review

-Its epic name aside – for the novice, it’s pronounced like Odyssey, Homer’s famous ancient Greek poem – there’s a lot to love about the Audeze Penrose X, even if there are also a couple of things you might not.
+Its epic name aside – pronounced like Odyssey, Homer’s famous ancient Greek poem – there’s much to love about the Audeze Penrose X, and a couple of things you might not.
 This contentious set of cans has immaculate audiophile-approved sound, hardly a surprise with Audeze’s reputation and the planar magnetic drivers.
 It also has one of the widest soundstages we’ve ever experienced on a gaming headset, not to mention a terrific mic.